Insmire/Credit_Risk_Analysis/README.md

 The purpose of this project is to utilize supervised machine learning to assist Fast Lending, a company that offers peer-to-peer lending service, to predict credit risk using the company's 2019 first quarter data.
 This data contains 86 variables, including features and the target, and a total of 68,817 applications.

-We begin by converting all qualitative data to numberical data before splitting the dataset into training set and testing set.
-Applications have a tendency to have an imbalance of quantity between high- and low-risk loans.
-Thus to reduce bias created from the weight of low-risk loans, we re-sample the data via various algorithms including the naive random over-sampling algorithm, synthetic minority over-sampling technique (SMOTE) algorithm, cluster centroids undersamling algorithm, and synthetic minority over-sampling technique edited nearest neighbors (SMOTEENN) combination sampling algorithm, prior to fitting the re-sampled data to a logistic regression model.
-We also fit the dataset to two other models, balanced random forest classifier and easy ensemble classifier.
-Lastly we employ the evaluation metrics, balanced accuracy score, confusion matrix, and imbalanced classification report, to determine the performance of each algorithm or model.

 ---

 ## Resources